hortixs/core-utils/README.md

 # core-utils
-besoin d'une api pour utiliser certaines class (ICommand, IUserManager ...)
+need an api to use certain classes (ICommand, IUserManager ...)